Gear for Travelling North

 Sunglasses and Sunscreen

-Long stay near water, in the mountains, wind and almost 24-hour daylight hours, in general, sunglasses and cream will not be superfluous.
+Long stays by the water, in the mountains, wind and almost 24-hour daylight hours, in general, sunglasses and cream will not be superfluous.

 The lighter the tent, the better.